 - Ask for feedback and make an effort to change.

-Join Jack Zenger and Joe Folkman on May 31 for a complimentary 45 minute webinar, The Unlikable Leader: 7 Ways to Improve Employee/Boss Relationships to get practical developmental suggestions for each of the seven key actions.
+Jack Zenger and Joe Folkman presented the webinar, The Unlikable Leader: 7 Ways to Improve Employee/Boss Relationships with practical developmental suggestions for each of the seven key actions.
 You’ll also learn:

 - The characteristics of an unlikable boss